robert-berry/portfolio/portfolio/README.md

       <p><a href="web-chat-architecture.html"><b>Conceptual overview</b></a></p>
       <p>This conceptual overview provides an architectural description of the Watson Assistant web chat feature, which is a customizable widget that can be integrated with a customer website to provide a chatbot UI.</p>
       <p>This overview starts with a description of the web chat widget's behavior from an end user's perspective.
 It then provides details about the types of chatbot responses for which the widget has out-of-the-box support.</p>
       <p>The <b>Technical details</b> section, intended for more advanced users, provides an overview of detailed information that developers or administrators might need to know.
-In the original live version of the documentat, this overview provided numerous links to detailed documentation elsewhere.</p>
+In the original live version, this overview provided numerous links to detailed documentation elsewhere.</p>
     </td>
   </tr>
   <tr>